tvt15/Graphql_query/README.md

 ### client  —
 Source code: [github_graphql/client.py]()

-This class represents the main GitHub GraphQL client.
+This class represents the main GitLab GraphQL client.

 `class Client(protocol, host, is_enterprise, authenticator)`
 *`protocol`: Protocol used for server communication.
 *`host`: Host server domain or IP.
-*`is_enterprise`: Boolean to check if the host is running on GitHub Enterprise.
+*`is_enterprise`: Boolean to check if the host is running on GitLab Enterprise.
 *`authenticator`: The authentication handler for the client.

 Private methods:

 `_base_path(self)`:
-* Returns the base path for a GraphQL request based on whether the client is connected to GitHub Enterprise.
+* Returns the base path for a GraphQL request based on whether the client is connected to GitLab Enterprise.

 `_generate_headers(self, **kwargs)`:
 * Generates headers for an HTTP request, including authentication headers and other additional headers passed as keyword arguments.